department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-12-14-cms-content-caching-strategy.md

 ### Open Questions and Risks

-Will the function need to be provisioned in a VPC that can communicate with the Drupal server?
-If so, which one?
-- Without specifying a VPC, a Lambda function is created in the default Amazon VPC, which is not private.
-- It will likely need to live in a private VPC that can connect to the Drupal server.
-The utility VPC might be the appropriate one.

 What's the appropriate frequency to update the content cache?
-- Currently considering 10 minutes, because the local download of the data with SOCKS proxy seemed to take roughly 11 minutes.
+- Previously considered 10 minutes, because the local download of the data with SOCKS proxy seemed to take roughly 11 minutes.
-- Since the function should be able to directly connect to the Drupal server, it should take less time than local development.
+- Since the function should be able to directly connect to the Drupal server, it takes less time than local development.
-- If it turns out to take much less time, we can dial up the frequency to 5 minutes or under.

-Will the runtime for the Lambda incur a large cost?
-- Downloading the content can take over 10 minutes in local development, but that's through the SOCKS proxy.
-- If the function runs on the magnitude of 5 minutes, is that short enough?
+- From testing the prototype, it takes much less time (a little more than 2 minutes), so it seems that 5 minutes would be feasible.
+- This can be reduced further if teams find it valuable to have more frequent updates.

 How do we want to manage the bucket storing the function source?
 - Do we want to periodically clean out old functions?